 Having sufficient biological filtration is a primary key to success in keeping a saltwater aquarium.
 There are a number of filtration methods to choose from, but not making the right filter selection for the bio-load planned for your tank can lead to a wide variety of problems.
 Whether it be biological, mechanical, or chemical, it's better to have more, rather than too little filtration.

-This same concept applies to circulation of the water in the aquarium as well.
-The lack of good water flow... throughout the system can lead to problems with low DO (dissolved oxygen), the build up of slime or other types of nuisance algae, prevention of stationary animals receiving food, and more.
+This same concept applies to the circulation of the water in the aquarium as well.
+The lack of good water... flow throughout the system can lead to problems with low DO (dissolved oxygen), the build up of slime or other types of nuisance algae, prevention of stationary animals receiving food, and more.
 The solution here?
 Add a powerhead or two, or a surge device.Continue to 5 of 11 below.

 05 of 11